googlecodelabs/tools/sample/codelab.md

 Now that we have the environment setup let's go ahead and create a markdown file where we'll create the actual codelab.

+Negative
+: If you're using Windows make sure to set your text editor to use UNIX line endings!

+####
 ``` bash
 $ vim codelab.md
 ```

 #### Fill-in the header metadata
 Copy and paste the headers below into your markdown file and change the values appropriately.